nozense/StupidHarpTab/README.md

 but be able to draw these out with easily understandable characters.
 Parsed with php and css to make it easy, lightweight and customizable.

+## Limitations (or TODO)

+* No escaping or sanitation of input AT ALL
+* No expressions - like strength, thrill, slide etc.

 ## Tab/file syntax

 Explanation | Notation